Impact and Programs

 We are “shovel ready” to begin to build Phase One of the museum’s new facility in the Pioneer Endicott Building in St. Paul.
 We have raised $8.3 million in gifts and pledges towards our new building, a figure which includes many corporations such as Ecolab, 3M, and Securian, and new funders such as the Hubbard Broadcasting Foundation, the Scrooby Foundation, and a major commitment for over $1 million from the City of St. Paul.

-Finally, the M was named 2016 “Best Museum in the Twin Cities” by the City Pages magazine.
+Finally, the M's Shadowlands was named 2017 “Best Museum Exhibition in the Twin Cities” by the City Pages magazine.

 The M is engaged in a unique opportunity to imagine and build a museum from the ground up that has the values of a 21st-century museum at its core—accessibility for all, learning and exchanging, supporting living artists, and responsible stewardship for generations to come.
 Our goals for the next 1-3 years: